devops-kung-fu/lucha/README.md

 ### Setting up Rules

-After downloading the ```lucha``` binary, you'll need to grab the latest rules.
+After downloading and installing the ```lucha``` binary, you'll need to grab the latest rules.
 The easiest way to do this is to run the following:

 ``` bash
 lucha rules refresh